-Executive Summary
+1. Executive Summary

-- 1.1 This report give members feedback on the outcome of the consultation for the Draft Charitable Collections Policy and seeks approval from committee members that the Policy as attached at Appendix A is submitted to full council for adoption. - 1.2 This policy document forms the Council's Charitable Collections Policy ("local policy") that will apply to Street and House to House Collection activities in the Lichfield District area to provide a framework for consistency in decision making.
+- 1.1 This report seeks approval from members to approve the Charitable Collections Licensing Policy 2019 attached at Appendix A. - 1.2 This policy document forms the Council's Charitable Collections Policy ("local policy") that will apply to Street and House to House Collection activities in the Lichfield District area to provide a framework for consistency in decision making.
 The aim of the policy is to give detailed guidance on the application of the law relating to charitable collections and provide a clear idea of the requirements that charitable organisations, promoters and collectors must meet before, during and after collections take place.
 It also sets out the administrative procedures involved in obtaining a permit/licence.